 WatchRepair.net provides estimates based on average repair times for similar type timepieces and procedures.

-Shipping Policies.
-To minimize risk to your watch as well as ensuring that the insurance coverage is binding, the following packing instructions must be adhered to:
+To minimize risk to your watch as well as ensuring that the insurance coverage is in the proper amount and is binding, the following packing instructions must be adhered to:

 If you are going to value your watch at a specific amount, it is your responsibility to defend this amount with a formal appraisal by a qualified third party and/or with a receipt for the watch when purchased new.
 The “new” value of your watch may not be allowed as evidence of its current depreciated replacement value.

 In no event will WRNET be liable for other damages, including loss of use, or other incidental or consequential damages.
-All disputes shall be resolved in Miami-Dade County, FL.
+All disputes shall be resolved in Broward County, FL. via arbitration.

 With an a Master of Fine Arts diploma in one hand and an Anthropology PhD in the other, William Thompson discovered a way to parlay his passion for mountaineering into a fascinating career as a photojournalist – using the camera lens as his ultimate “paintbrush.”

 Thompson worked for 12 years with National Geographic, having created the first and only complete aerial coverage of Mt.
 Everest for the magazine.
 Other exotic assignments involved traveling via yak train through the Bhutanese Himalaya, living with pygmies in deep of Africa, and photographing the Asian elephant on its tragic path toward extinction.